 Sales agents should be attuned to questions about when or how payment can be made.
 Prospects who ask about this topic are close to making a purchasing decision but need to make sure that payment options align with their company’s needs.

 In this case, the more convenient options you can provide, the better.
-Automatic payments, payment plans, and accepting credit cards are just a few of the possibilities to make customers’ lives a little easier.
-The more convenience you can provide, the more likely that they’ll keep buying from you.
+Automatic payments, payment plans, and accepting credit cards are just a few of the possibilities to make customers lives a little easier.
+The more convenience you can provide, the more likely you’re going to finish your sales cycle with this prospect.

 Pay attention to buying signals and close more deals

-Knowing when a prospect is ready to buy doesn’t take a crystal ball or a sixth sense.
+Knowing when a prospect wants to buy doesn’t take a crystal ball or a sixth sense.
 The clues are all there in the buying signals they give off.
-Good old fashioned attention to detail as well as a mix of data gathered and interpreted by lead generation software makes it possible to take note of and act upon these signals.
+Good old fashioned attention to detail as well as a mix of data gathered and interpreted by lead generation software makes it possible to take note of and act upon these buying signals in sales.

 Effective lead generation is more than using a specific tool.
 However, tools make our lives easier and allow us to generate leads at scale.
 Knowing which lead generation tools to use and how others use them successfully can save you a lot of time trying out each solution.